magepages/mpdocs/docs/security/index.md

 ![i6](https://i.imgur.com/X4qv87Y.png)

 ## How to configure
-After logging in Magento backend, go to ``Mageplaza > Security``.
+After logging in Magento backend, go to ``System > Security``.
 We will provide detail guides to these bellow configuration
 * Login Log
 * Configuration